 The night before, bride, her friends and female relatives gather together for a party called “mehendi”, where they paint each other’s hands and feet with Henna, dance and listen to music.
 Her guests often give the bride advice about married life as well as tease her about her future husband.

 After this they perform the rituals that will make them husband and wife.
 First they garland each other and next take seven symbolic steps together representing seven gifts and seven promises.
-Finally, they say the vows and they are legally married.
+Finally, they say the vows, and the marriage is finally legal!
 The bride’s father or guardian takes her hands and puts them in her husband’s giving her to him.
 Now she is no longer a member of her father’s family, but a member of her husband’s.
 After they touch the feet of their elders for luck.

 After the wedding ceremony, the couple go to the groom’s house.
 The bride should be careful to enter the house right foot first for good luck.
-In the evening and late into the night the families and their guests celebrate with dancing, music and food.
+In the evening and late into the night, the families and their guests celebrate with dancing, music and food.